-Use the Mute Group field to assign the selected pad to one of the 32 available groups.
+Mute Group allows you to assign the selected pad to one of the 32 available groups.
 When pads assigned to the same mute group receive MIDI notes, the last pad played will silence all other pads in that mute group.
 A mute group affects pads within that program only; mute groups do not affect pads in other programs.